Cancer Research UK logo.

 Referral to a specialist for possible laryngeal cancer

 Your GP should arrange for you to see a specialist if you have symptoms that could be due to laryngeal cancer.
-Depending on your symptoms and other factors, this might be an urgent suspected cancer referral.
+This is called an urgent suspected cancer referral.

 Seeing your GP